 BlueChoice applies separate and distinct benefit limits for habilitative and rehabilitative services for dates of service on and after Jan.
 1, 2017, for non-grandfathered plans.
-This change is in compliance with the Notice of Benefit and Payment Parameters for 2016 rule issued in accordance with the Affordable Care Act (ACA).
+This change follows the Notice of Benefit and Payment Parameters for 2016 rule issued in accordance with the Affordable Care Act (ACA).